allohamora/cli/README.md

   - [**test-workflow**](/src/categories/js/test-workflow.ts) is a script to initialize github test workflow what runs `npm run test` on each push to github.
   - [**build-workflow**](/src/categories/js/build-workflow) is a script to initialize github build workflow that runs `npm run build` on each push to github.
   - [**codeql-workflow**](/src/categories/js/codeql-workflow) is a script to initialize github codeql workflow what runs codeql with default options on each push to github.
   - [**codecov-workflow**](/src/categories/js/codecov-workflow/) is a script to initialize codecov workflow that collects code coverage and send it to codecov.
-Requires codecov token that contains in github actions secret with name: `CODECOV_TOKEN`
+The workflow configured to work in public repositories (without codecov token), to run in private repository you need to modify the workflow and add token in codecov action
   - [**dependabot**](src/categories/js/dependabot/) is a script to initialize github dependabot what manages project dependencies vulnerabilities and opens pull requests with fixes.

 \*integrations runs only if package is installing or installed.